iconengineering/leyden-creek-master-plan/docs/conceptual-design.md

 incorporate trail connections to the regional trail networks, where applicable.

-#### ***7.1.1 General Recommendations***
+#### 7.1.1 General Recommendations

 Land-use changes to contributing watersheds affect the flood hazard nature (i.e., runoff rates, volumes and depths), the transport of sediment, and the water quality of the receiving natural waterways.
 To encourage the implementation of this master plan, it is recommended:

-a.
-That the controlling jurisdictions take steps to stabilize all major
-    waterways when their watershed urbanizes, rehabilitate existing degraded reaches of the waterways and their tributaries, and aggressively control erosion and sediment transport during construction activities.
+1. That the controlling jurisdictions take steps to stabilize all major waterways when their watershed urbanizes, rehabilitate existing degraded reaches of the waterways and their tributaries, and aggressively control erosion and sediment transport during construction activities.

-b.
-That Sponsors and any other jurisdiction having land use control
-    powers in this watershed require new land development and significant redevelopment and publicly funded projects to provide to the maximum extent practicable runoff volume control practices (i.e., minimize directly connected impervious areas and employ infiltrating BMPs) whenever site conditions permit.
+2. That Sponsors and any other jurisdiction having land use control powers in this watershed require new land development and significant redevelopment and publicly funded projects to provide to the maximum extent practicable runoff volume control practices (i.e., minimize directly connected impervious areas and employ infiltrating BMPs) whenever site conditions permit.

-c.
-That the controlling jurisdictions take steps to require that all
-    BMPs for all new development, redevelopment, and publicly funded projects provide to the maximum extent practicable a Water Quality Capture Volume (WQCV) as recommended in the Urban Storm Drainage Criteria Manual – Volume 3, after accounting for volume reductions achieved using volume control practices as recommended under item b above.
+3. That the controlling jurisdictions take steps to require that all BMPs for all new development, redevelopment, and publicly funded projects provide to the maximum extent practicable a Water Quality Capture Volume (WQCV) as recommended in the Urban Storm Drainage Criteria Manual - Volume 3, after accounting for volume reductions achieved using volume control practices as recommended under item b above.

-d.
-That all jurisdiction having land use control powers in this
-    watershed continue to implement their floodplain management regulations, including regulation of the 100-year floodway and floodplain.
+4. That all jurisdiction having land use control powers in this watershed continue to implement their floodplain management regulations, including regulation of the 100-year floodway and floodplain.

-e.
-If not already done so, all jurisdictions should adopt a policy of
-    preserving the defined floodplains as open spaces to the maximum extent possible and that at least 1-foot freeboard be provided for the lowest floor above the 100-year flood elevation shown on the latest flood hazard area delineation of FIRM maps for all human occupied structures built adjacent to, or within, the defined 100-year floodplains.
+5. If not already done so, all jurisdictions should adopt a policy of preserving the defined floodplains as open spaces to the maximum extent possible and that at least 1-foot freeboard be provided for the lowest floor above the 100-year flood elevation shown on the latest flood hazard area delineation of FIRM maps for all human occupied structures built adjacent to, or within, the defined 100-year floodplains.

-f.
-That all jurisdiction having land use control powers in this
-    watershed continue to participate in FEMA’s flood insurance Community Rating System and public education programs.
+6. That all jurisdiction having land use control powers in this watershed continue to participate in FEMA’s flood insurance Community Rating System and public education programs.